makersacademy/bowling-challenge/README.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Note that referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want.

+User Stories
+---

+1#
+As a player I want to be able to go bowling
+I want to be able to bowl twice a frame

+2#
+As a player, once I have bowled I want a score my score should be based on the number of pins I knocked down